zulucmd/zulu/site/content/getting_started.md

 ### Grouping commands in help

-Zulu supports grouping of available commands.
-Groups can either be explicitly defined by `AddGroup` and set by the `Group` element of a subcommand.
-If Groups are not explicitly defined they are implicitly defined.
+Zulu supports grouping of available commands in the help output.
+To group commands, each group must be explicitly defined using `AddGroup()` on the parent command.
+Then a subcommand can be added to a group using the `Group` element of that subcommand.
+The groups will appear in the help output in the same order as they are defined using different calls to `AddGroup()`.
+If you use the generated `help` or `completion` commands, you can set their group ids using `SetHelpCommandGroup()` and `SetCompletionCommandGroup()` on the root command, respectively.

 ### Defining your own help